pablichjenkov/macao-sdk/README2.md

 }

-// Once you have a tree, then just call Content(Modifier) on the root Node.
+// Once you have a tree, then just call Content(Modifier) on the root component.
 The compose
-// machinery will traverse the tree painting on the screen each active Node.Content(Modifier).
+// machinery will traverse the tree painting on the screen each active component.Content(Modifier).

 fun main() = application {